mikhel1984/TagManager/README.md

 ## File search

 Click "Ctrl+F" to open a search window.
 Here you can see list of all possible tags and an input line.
-Write into this line desired tags (or double click it in the list abow) and push "Search" button.
+Write into this line desired tags, separated with coma (or double click them in the list abow), and push "Search" button.
 You will get list of found files.
 Double click any file name to execute it or "Ctrl+O" to open correspondant directory.